fish-quant/ComSeg/README.md

 <img src="./comseg.png" width="650" height="263">

-# News
+# News (16/07/24)
-- Update with comseg 0.4 polygon generation from point clouds

-- Update with comseg 0.0.8.
-Compatibility with SOPA : https://gustaveroussy.github.io/sopa/
+- Update with comseg 1.4 Compatibility with SOPA : (https://gustaveroussy.github.io/sopa/tutorials/comseg/) +  fix bug centroid

-- Update with comseg 0.0.7.
-Computation of the co-expression matrix is now faster.

 # Support

 If you have any questions relative to the package or bug, please open an issue in this repository.

 # ComSeg framework